psalire/Hacker-101-CTFs/Micro-CMS_v2/README.md

 Change ```GET /x/page/edit/2 HTTP/1.1``` to ```POST /x/page/edit/2 HTTP/1.1```

-This emphasizes the fact that successful attacks emerge from unintended or unexpected input by the developer of the site.
-Here, a POST request is not expected and thus not protected against by the developer.
+This emphasizes the fact that successful attacks most commonly emerge from unintended or unexpected input by the developer of the site.
+Here, a POST request is sent where a GET request is expected and bypasses security measures that exist in the expected GET request.

 #### FLAG1 is captured.